 The classes also offer parents an opportunity to discuss child development, parent issues and Waldorf Education with an experienced Waldorf parent and teacher.

-Classes are now enrolling for January 2013.
+Classes are now enrolling.

 The Waldorf Early Childhood teacher works with the young child by creating a warm, beautiful and loving home-like environment, which is protective and secure and where things happen in a predictable, regular manner.